 There are two different sections of our CERA plan, and each have their own enrollment forms:

 The CERA Account allows you to use pre-tax dollars to pay for parking and transportation expenses such as van pool and mass transit.
 Participating in the CERA may be started or stopped effective the first of any month.

-> - CERA Parking – Marion County assigned parking, paid directly via payroll deduction, no reimbursement needed.
+CERA Parking – Marion County assigned parking, downtown at either Courthouse Square or the Marion County Courthouse paid directly via payroll deduction, no reimbursement needed.

-> CERA Parking Enrollment Form
+CERA Parking Enrollment Form

 CERA Transportation – Parking, vanpool, mass transit and other transportation options which are not arranged by Marion County, you pay the vendor and then get reimbursed.
 Contribution limits are set forth annually by the IRS.

 To register for a CERA Transportation account, modify your election, or to seek reimbursement for applicable expenses, please log-in to your Consolidated Admin Services (CAS) account at: CAS Online Portal